berkayuckac/tidydata/README.md

 # TidyData

-A high-performance, self-hosted personal knowledge management system that enables semantic search across your text content.
+A high-performance, self-hosted personal knowledge management system that enables semantic search across your text content and images.

 ## Features

 - 🔍 Semantic Search: Find content based on meaning, not just keywords
+- 🖼️ Cross-Modal Search: Search images using text descriptions and vice versa
 - 💻 Local First: All data stays on your machine
 - 🐳 Easy Setup: Just Docker and Go required
 - 🔋 Battery Included: Comes with all necessary components